JustAreapeR/SCM-project-by-Aditya-and-Agam/Project_details.md

 # SCM-project-by-Aditya-and-Agam
-tic tac toe on python for scm project.
+# tic tac toe on python for scm project.
+# Summary of the whole whole work done by both.

 1. created first board type.
 (Agam)
 2. created and update version of board type.
 (Agam)